Queen Elizabeth Hospital, King's Lynn: History

+The Queen Elizabeth Hospital was constructed to replace the former King's Lynn hospital on Hospital Walk, a town centre site originally founded in 1835 as the West Norfolk and Lynn Hospital, later known as the West Norfolk and King's Lynn Hospital.
+The new facility opened in 1980 as a two-storey building, with a roof constructed from reinforced autoclaved aerated concrete (RAAC) planks—a lightweight material commonly used in public buildings during the mid-20th century.

-The hospital, was built as a two-storey building, with a Reinforced Autoclaved Aerated Concrete (RAAC) plank roof.
-The Fermoy Unit, which provides mental health services, opened in 1980.
-In February 1998 the Queen Mother was taken to the hospital after she fractured her hip at nearby Sandringham, before being transferred to King Edward VII's Hospital in London.
-The Arthur Levin Day Surgery Centre was opened by Queen Elizabeth II on 11 January 1999.
-Also in January 1999, the Queen Mother was again taken to the hospital after a series of nosebleeds, where they cauterised her nose.
+In February 1998, the Queen Mother was admitted to the hospital after fracturing her hip at nearby Sandringham House; she was later transferred to King Edward VII's Hospital in London.
+The Arthur Levin Day Surgery Centre was officially opened by Queen Elizabeth II on 11 January 1999.
+Later that month, the Queen Mother returned to the hospital for treatment following a series of nosebleeds, during which her nose was cauterised.

-During her Golden Jubilee in 2002, the Queen who usually spent accession day in private at Windsor Castle, opened the hospital's £1.2 million Macmillan Cancer Unit.
-The Queen was taken to the hospital in January 2003 after she had problems with her knee, where they performed a scan, and she was transferred to King Edward VII's Hospital in London for an operation to remove torn cartilage.
+During her Golden Jubilee in 2002, the Queen—who traditionally spent accession day in private at Windsor Castle—opened the hospital's £1.2 million Macmillan Cancer Unit.
+In January 2003, she was admitted for a knee scan and subsequently transferred to King Edward VII's Hospital in London for surgery to remove torn cartilage.

-Various other members of the Royal Family have visited the hospital over the years, including Princess Anne who opened the £5 million Critical Care Unit in 2005.
-The Roxburgh Children's Day Centre, which provides outpatient care for children and a comprehensive sexual health clinic, opened in summer 2008.
-On 1 February 2011, the hospital was awarded Foundation Trust status.
+Other members of the royal family have also visited the hospital.
+Princess Anne opened the £5 million Critical Care Unit in 2005.
+The Roxburgh Children's Day Centre, offering outpatient care for children and a comprehensive sexual health clinic, opened in summer 2008.
+On 1 February 2011, the hospital was granted Foundation Trust status.